 It took about a year for the word to get out to the adults in the neighborhood that I was the fairy godmother.
-After my husband accidently spilled the beans to one of the little girl's friend's dad, I found out that it was a 4-year-old girl with waist-length reddish gold hair named Reilly who was the operator of the little pink jeep.
+My husband accidently spilled the beans to a dad whose daughter was a friend of the little girl.
+I found out that the operator of the little pink jeep had been a 4-year-old girl with waist-length reddish gold hair named Reilly.
 The woman accompanying her was her mom.
 When seeing this tree on one of their walks, she had envisioned a fairy kingdom and with the help of her mom, they had made it so.
 She had named it the “Fairy Tree.”

 Sometimes Reilly would bring her friends to visit.
 With loving hearts and hands they made crafts for the fairies, left notes and built walkways, furniture, annexes and even a wild violet garden for them.
 And the fairies (working through the loving hands and hearts of myself, Reilly's mom and another parent) left them trinkets such as affection stones with power words like love, joy, hope, share, respect and kindness printed on them, and handcrafted coloring books with pictures of local butterflies, flowers and some trivia about each, along with many other things nature and fairy.